kuennethgroup/ml_in_ms_wt24/README.md

 ## Python Dependency Management

-This course utilizes [pdm](https://pdm-project.org/en/latest/) for managing and tracking Python dependencies.
-Make sure to set up pdm to easily manage environments and dependencies for working on the exercises.
+This course utilizes [uv](https://docs.astral.sh/uv/getting-started/installation/) for managing and tracking Python dependencies.
+Make sure to set up uv to easily manage environments and dependencies for working on the exercises.

 ## Exercises

-The exercises are usually provided as Jupyter notebooks in the folder `wt_225_ml_in_ms`.
+The exercises are usually provided as Jupyter notebooks in the folder `wt_25_ml_in_ms`.

 ## Running the Notebooks